UK spread better shares sink after EU watchdog proposes market curbs

-LONDON (Reuters) - Shares in leading British spread-betting firms sank on Monday after the European Union’s securities watchdog said it may curb core parts of their market under sweeping new product powers from January.
+LONDON Dec 18 (Reuters) - Shares in leading British spread-betting firms sank in early trading on Monday after the European Union’s securities watchdog proposed curbs on core parts of their market.

-The European Securities and Markets Authority (ESMA) said late on Friday it was considering prohibiting the marketing, distribution or sale of binary options to retail clients, and restrict the marketing, distribution or sale to retail clients of contracts for differences, or CFDs, including rolling spot forex. (bit.ly/2yGx85b)
+The European Securities and Markets Authority (ESMA) proposed late on Friday to prohibit the marketing, distribution or sale of binary options to retail clients, and restrict the marketing, distribution or sale to retail clients of contracts for differences, or CFDs, including rolling spot forex. (bit.ly/2yGx85b)

-It will consult in January on whether to push ahead with such measures.

 Binary options and CFDs are financial products that give an investor exposure to price movements in securities without actually owning the underlying assets such as a currency, commodity or stock.